 Objects Placed Too Close to the NCZ

 The Regulations state that you must maintain a Non-Climbable Zone (NCZ) around your pool Barrier fence.
-The actual clearance to objects or structures depends on what Standard is being applied to your pool Barrier.
-Clearances range from 900mm up to 1200mm (outside) & 300mm (Poolside),a Boundary Barrier (Pool side) can range from 300mm up to a clearance of 900mm depending what standard is being applied.
-Again, to determine what Standard to apply you need to consult your Certifier.
+The actual clearance to objects or structures depends the type of fence.
+For pool barrier, a clearance of 900mm (outside) & 300mm (Poolside) is required.
+For a Boundary Barrier (Pool side) a clearance of 900mm is required in order to comply with NCZ5.

-Essentially you need to keep objects away from your fence which may aid or facilitate a child scaling the Barrier.
-Objects we often find too close to the NCZ include potted plants, tree branches, garden toys, barbecues and outdoor furniture however these are easily fixed with their removal from the NCZ.
+Essentially you need to keep objects away from your fence which reduce barrier height or may aid or facilitate a child scaling the Barrier.
+Objects we often find too close to the NCZ include potted plants, tree branches and vegetation, barbecues and outdoor furniture however these are easily fixed with their removal from the NCZ.
 More of a problem are structures like the pool filter enclosure, built-in BBQ’s, posts to shade structures and handrails to staircases to name just a few common mistakes.

 We find this issue relates to newly built pool enclosures and those built prior to 2008.
-For the newly built we are seeing full kitchen & dining facilities, wet bars, and big screen TV’s all fully within the pool enclosure.
+For the newly built we are seeing full kitchen & dining facilities, wet bars and bathroom, and big screen TV’s all fully within the pool enclosure.
+These facilities are a part of the Residence, the result of which is inadequate separation from the Residence and a requirement to resolve.

-The only structures that can be located within the bounds of a pool enclosure are pool filter enclosures, shade structures and structures such as slides for the pool-activities directly relating to the pool as they do not distract from active supervision.
-Non ancillary structures such as Garden sheds, clothes-lines, kiddie cubby houses and trampolines cannot be located within the bounds of a pool enclosure.
+The only structures that can be located within the bounds of a pool enclosure are pool filter enclosures, shade structures and structures such as slides for the pool – these directly relate to the use of the pool.
+Non ancillary structures such as Garden and tool sheds, clothes-lines, BBQ’s, kiddie cubby houses and trampolines cannot be located within the bounds of a pool enclosure.
 Why?
-They distract from the active supervision of children & can encourage the propping the gate; many older pools do have this problem where the entire back-yard is the pool enclosure.
+They are all household items/objects that are a part of the Residence and have no place within a pool enclosure.
+Their presence distracts from the active supervision of children & can encourage the propping the gate; many older pools do have this problem where the entire back-yard is the pool enclosure.